apike/allenpike.com/resume/index.markdown

 * Taught two semesters of CMPT 470 for SFU Computing Science
 * Runs two Vancouver speaker series, VanJS and VanCocoa
-* Hosts a game design and development podcast, Up Up Down Down
+* Hosted a game design and development podcast, Up Up Down Down
 * Developed a number of games and side projects

 ## Education